 Top 10 application checklist for Bachelor's and Master's applicants

-This is a general checklist for students applying for Bachelor's and Master's studies with us.
+This is a general checklist for students applying for Bachelor's and Master's studies with us, starting autumn 2022.

 - Check you meet the admission requirements.
 This includes the country-specific eligibility rules from University Admissions in Sweden for Bachelor's studies or for Master's studies, the Lund University general admission requirements and the programme-specific requirements.